Aircraft in fiction: P-51 Mustang

 P-51 Mustangs featured in the 1948 Warner Bros. film Fighter Squadron which was directed by Raoul Walsh and starred Edmond O'Brien & Robert Stack.
 In this film, P-51Ds belonging to the California Air National Guard played the role of German Bf-109 fighters to which the P-51 bore some resemblance from certain angles.
-For the production, P-51s were coated with acrylic Luftwaffe paint-schemes.
+For the production, P-51s were coated with acrylic Luftwaffe paint schemes.
 The aerial sequences were filmed near Van Nuys in Los Angeles, California.

 A P-51 Mustang piloted by Jimmy Leeward features as an antagonist in the 1980 aerobatics movie Cloud Dancer.

 The Steven Spielberg film Empire of the Sun (1987), based on the J. G. Ballard novel of the same name, featured models and restored Mustangs in an attack on a Japanese airstrip next to the internment camp where the story's protagonist is imprisoned.
 This was the most complex and elaborately staged sequence of the film, requiring over 10 days of filming and 60 hours of aerial footage of Mustangs.
 Film historians and reviewers regard the scene as a significant cinematic achievement: "Spielberg's most emotionally reverberant moment, and one of the rare movie scenes that can truly be called epiphanies."

 In the 1998 film Saving Private Ryan, a flight of P-51s save embattled American troops from German ground forces.

 Red-Tailed P-51s play a central role in the 2012 film Red Tails when the 332nd Fighter Group is assigned to bomber escort duties, finally replacing their aging P-40s.

+A P-51 Mustang, privately owned by Tom Cruise, is repaired and flown by his character Pete Mitchell, in the final scene of Top Gun: Maverick.